Ross Tierney: Motherwell

+His second goal came at home to Rangers.

+Walsall loan

+On 24 July 2023, Tierney joined EFL League Two side Walsall on a season-long loan deal.
+Tierney scored his first goal for Walsall against Blackburn Rovers in a Carabao Cup tie on 8 August 2023.

+Return to Bohemians

+On 20 June 2024, Tierney returned to Bohemians on a multi-year contract for an undisclosed fee.

 International career

 On 29 May 2021, Tierney was called up to the Republic of Ireland Under-21s squad.
 He made his debut in a friendly against the Australia U23s on 2 June 2021, coming off the bench to score a last-minute winner with his first touch.
 On 29 March 2022, he opened the scoring in a 2–0 win away to Sweden U21 in the 2023 UEFA European Under-21 Championship qualifiers, on his 7th cap for the U21s.

 Style of play

 Despite his small stature, Tierney has been praised for his skill, footballing IQ, and courage by many news outlets.